One of MIT Sloan's oldest conferences in its 20th year

 a convening of movers and shakers

 It's that time of the year again.
-The event this February will showcase the latest cutting edge research and technology in development at MIT, along with TED-style talks and fireside chats (plus debates) between interesting people.
-No day full of boring 45 minute panels.
+The event this February will showcase the latest cutting edge research and technology in development at MIT, along with TED-style talks and fireside chats (and even some debates) among interesting people.
+No long, boring panels.

 Interested in attending, speaking or volunteering?
 We'd love to hear from you for the next edition of the event.